Chole masala | Chana Masala (vegan chickpea curry) with homemade chole masala powder recipe step-by-step recipe with video and photos.

 I have earlier shared my recipe for making the chole masala powder or spice blend at home.
 It is really simple to put together and the best part of this spice blend is that you won't need any additional spices to make chole masala.

-While chole masala powder is easily available in Indian stores, it does not match the taste of freshly ground masala powder.
+While chole masala powder is easily available in Indian stores, it does not match the taste of freshly ground spice blend.
 And let us not forget the unique taste it adds to the dish because you can tweak it as per your taste buds.

 Raw/dried chickpeas versus canned chickpeas